Paying into a pension

 The UK Government have agreed that if, because of Remedy, the amount of Additional Pension you buy changes, it will not impact on your Annual Allowance.

-We need you to confirm what you’d like to do.
-To help you make your decision, the letter includes:
+We will need you to confirm what you’d like to do.
+To help you make your decision, we will send you a letter.
+The letter will include:

 • A decision guide, including a personalised table of your options